Families, friends and couples have plenty of reasons to plan a long Valentine’s weekend in Virginia’s Blue Ridge Mountains.

-Plan a date with that special someone at Soaring Ridge Craft Brewers and savor the smooth, rich flavors of the seasonal Chocolate Stout brewed locally in Roanoke.
-After a game of cornhole at Soaring Ridge head to the Historic Market District, just one mile away, for a sweet Valentine treat from Chocolatepaper.
-Make time for ice skating right around the corner at ROA’s Elmwood on Ice, Roanoke’s first outdoor ice skating rink in the heart of the city.
-Train lovers won’t want to miss celebrating the history of the magnificent steam era at the Virginia Museum of Transportation on Saturday, February 20 for Train Day.
+Make time for ice skating ROA’s Elmwood on Ice, Roanoke’s first outdoor ice skating rink in the heart of the city.
+Train lovers won’t want to miss celebrating the history of the magnificent steam era at the Virginia Museum of Transportation.
 Afterwards, round out the day at one of over forty restaurants in downtown Roanoke many perfect for that memorable dining experience.

 Continue the adventures just south of Roanoke in Salem to the picturesque Dixie Caverns on a guided tour of an underground world of stalactites and stalagmites dating over a thousand years old.
 Or hop in the car and follow the gentle turns of the Blue Ridge Parkway, the most visited scenic drive of the National Park System, for an incredible journey through Virginia’s Blue Ridge.
 Stop to stretch at one of the scenic overlooks to capture a stunning view or take a hike along the Roanoke River at Explore Park, Milepost 115.